outdreamer/build-a-cure-1/docs/reference/math_analysis.md

 										- so to get the fact that ln a = the area under the curve 1/x from x=1 to x=a, you could:
 											- identify the key attributes of the natural log (including intersections)
+											- identify that the key operation of the natural log is the exponent (dimension increase)
+											- the opposite of 'dimension increase' (adding another side to the cube) is 'dimension reduction'
-											- apply a dimension reduction to get the unit operation (1/x)
+											- given the relevance of the concept of 'dimension reduction', apply a dimension reduction to get the unit operation (1/x), so you can multiply it by dx to get area
 											- use that unit operation to relate the function (of the generalized cube volume produced by side length e & side_count y) to the area under the unit operation function 1/x (area up to x = a is y, from e^y = a)

 										- this is an alternative to knowing that ln a = area under 1/x from x = 1 to x = a